search

 Keep a close eye on the release of key economic indicators related to Europe

-The London session is a trading period centered on European markets such as Zurich, Frankfurt, and London, and begins around 3:00 PM Japan Standard Time.
+The London session is a time period centered on European markets such as Zurich, Frankfurt, and London, and begins around 3:00 PM Japan Standard Time.
 Trading becomes particularly active around 5:00 PM, when the London market—which boasts the world’s highest trading volume—opens, with the euro and British pound being actively traded.
-Please note that this is also the time when key European economic indicators are released, and market prices may fluctuate significantly depending on the results.
+Please note that this is also when key European economic indicators are released, and market prices may fluctuate significantly depending on the results.

 While London trading hours tend to have higher liquidity and are more prone to trends than Tokyo trading hours, they are also characterized by frequent trend reversals.
 Although the market calms down around 7:00 PM, trading activity peaks during the day from around 9:00 PM to 2:00 AM, as this is when New York and London trading hours overlap.